 Keep your bedroom light levels as low as possible if you like to read in bed before sleep.
 Dimmer lights will help you fall asleep more easily.
 Another good rule-of-thumb is to avoid using screen devices – including televisions – in your bedroom.

 Depending on your sleep preferences, you may enjoy the close body contour of memory foam, the gentle support of latex, or the springy feel of a mattress with coils.
 Some studies have found that a newer mattress will promote better sleep quality and alleviate more back pain than an older model.
 However, the best mattress for you likely depends on individual factors like body weight, normal sleep position, and whether you prefer lying on a soft or firm surface.

 You should also choose your bedding items based on personal criteria.
-Important considerations for selecting a pillow include firmness, loft (thickness), and durability.
+Important considerations for selecting the best pillow include firmness, loft (thickness), and durability.
 For sheets, the best option for you may come down to whether you prefer a crisp or silky hand-feel and how hot you sleep at night.

 A sanitary bedroom is also important for promoting healthy sleep.
 Vacuuming your carpet and regularly washing your bedding can reduce the presence of dust mites , small arthropods that trigger allergies.
 Just be sure to follow washing and drying instructions on your bedding’s care tags to avoid damage or excessive shrinkage.

 To ensure your bedroom is a relaxing environment that promotes healthy sleep, you should take the following measures: